Julia Anderson Training Programme

-The Programme specifically seeks people who have limited work experience at a university or organisation related to health, science, technology or business management.
+The Julia Anderson Training Programme (JATP) specifically seeks people who have limited work experience at a university or organisation related to health, science, technology or business management.

 By joining our initiative, trainees will have the chance to support impactful programmes of work at the Institute in a diverse range of areas, from health policy to data analytics, enabling them to develop useful and applicable workplace skills and knowledge that will kick-start their career path.